- Surprisingly tough for a tier VII destroyer with 15,700 hit points and large areas of 19mm armour.

-Players that end up with a Haida on their team that doesn’t push.
+- Players that end up with a Haida on their team that doesn’t push.

 For a ship with so many tools available to facilitate contesting capture points and spotting, few things will be as more infuriating as seeing a Haida that plays passively and hides in the back in their own smoke.

-Players that end up with a well-played Haida on the enemy team.
+- Players that end up with a well-played Haida on the enemy team.

 This is the only thing that’s going to be worse than a bad Haida on your team is a good one on the enemy team.
 While the skill floor is high on Haida, in the right hands she’s an absolute monster.
 She’s well set up to bait radar, survive and then double back and do all sorts of mean things to your team.
 Without coordination and/or aggression, putting her down is difficult.
 It’s not going to be fun watching your destroyers melt to preventable losses like sitting in their own smoke.

 It pays to keep Haida’s strengths in mind — she is not an easy destroyer to play.
 Please don’t take just my word for it.
 Check out some of the other reviews on HMCS Haida before taking the plunge.